 - #DIV/0! error – Occurs if the variance of the supplied known_x’s is equal to zero.

 - #VALUE! error – Occurs if the given future value of x is non-numeric.

-Thanks for reading CFI’s guide to important Excel functions!
+Thanks for reading CFI’s guide to this important Excel function.
 By taking the time to learn and master these functions, you’ll significantly speed up your financial modeling and valuation analysis.
-To learn more, check out these additional resources:
+To learn more, check out these additional CFI resources: